How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 2. Restart the Smart TV.
 (Optional)

-Remove the power cord from the Samsung Smart TV after it has been turned off.
-After a few minutes, plug in the power cord and turn on the Samsung Smart TV to begin viewing.
-The smart TV will be refreshed due to this power cycle, and the Netflix app will operate smoothly.
+Remove the power cord from the Smart TV after it has been turned off.
+After a few minutes, plug in the power cord and turn on the Smart TV to begin viewing.
+The smart TV will be refreshed due to this power cycle, and the Netflix will operate smoothly.

 Click Reinstall - samsung smart tv netflix not working